fossabot/ghost-api/README.md

 Ensures the access token is still valid

+## Issues

+Got an issue?
+Question?
+Comment?
+Concern?
+Feel free to [create an issue](https://github.com/HexRweb/ghost-api/issues).
+We'll try and help you out

 ## Contributing

 Want to make Ghost-API better?
 Great!
 You're appreciated :smile: Feel free to create a <abbr title='Pull Request'>PR</abbr> with your changes.
 Please make sure all tests pass (`npm test`), coverage stays high (we'd prefer 100% but it's understandable if that's not possible) and documentation stays useful and relevant.